|Minimum Age:||16 years by program start date of 1 June|

 - Must be available to start program on 12 June 2023 and attend mandatory first-day orientation.

-- Must commit to mandatory attendance policy during first week and also during student presentations at end of program.
+- Must commit to mandatory attendance policy during first week and during student presentations at end of program.
 No absences (except emergency or illness) will be allowed during first week.

 - Must be able to participate 40 hrs./wk. for 9 weeks -- this is a full-time commitment.